Daegybyte/dnd/README.md

 ### itemChangeGiver
 - Takes gold, silver, and copper as inputs for item price and price paid.
 Then outputs the change the player is owed in descending value of coin gold, silver, copper.

+### purseUpdaterDnd
+- Uses mostly the same code as itemChangeGiver, but multiplies the amount of loot to add to purse by -1 to then add the difference.

 ## pythonDnd
 The above listed programmes, dndLootLumperAndDivider and itemChangeGiver adapted to python for easy use and sharing.